speedyleion/gh-difftool/README.md

       --name-only
           Show only the names of files that changed in a pull request

+      --rotate-to <ROTATE_TO>
+          Start showing the diff for the given file, the files before it will move to end.

+          Applied before `--skip-to`.
+This behavior deviates from `git-difftool` which seems to ignore rotation when `--skip-to` is present.

       --skip-to <SKIP_TO>
           Start showing the diff for the given file, skipping all the files before it